GorohovskiMax/Prompt-Optimization/README.md

 ---

-## 📁 Project Structure

-prompt-gradient-descent-mini/
-├── README.md <- This file
-├── prompts/ <- The 3 prompts used (child, student, engineer) │ ├── child.txt
-│ ├── student.txt
-│ └── engineer.txt
-├── responses/ <- The generated responses from the model │ ├── child.md
-│ ├── student.md
-│ └── engineer.md
-└── evaluation.md <- Critical analysis of the prompts and outputs

----

 ## 🧪 Highlights

 - **Child Prompt**: Used metaphor and storytelling to explain gradient descent as a blindfolded hiker going downhill.